 The University of Southern Mississippi and the U.S. Department of Health and Human Services have established standards and guidelines to protect individuals from risks associated with participation as subjects in research studies.
 The University's Institutional Review Board (IRB) is responsible for ensuring that adequate safeguards are in place to minimize the risk to individuals involved in such studies.
+The IRB, through an appointed chairperson, reports directly to the Vice President for Research.
+The IRB acts as a monitor to ensure that the University's research using people as participants is in compliance with the U.S. DHHS policies and other procedures.

 All investigations, experiments, surveys, or demonstrations involving human subjects, regardless of funding or the source of the funds, must be reviewed and approved by the Institutional Review Board before the activity is begun.
-This includes activities in which a faculty member is supervising research activities, including class projects, master's theses, specialist's projects, and doctoral dissertations.
+This includes activities in which a faculty member is supervising research activities, including class projects, master's theses, specialist's thesis and projects, and doctoral dissertations.

-Application forms for submission of protocols for review by the Institutional Review Board are available from each college's representative and the Office of Research and Sponsored Programs, McClesky Hall, room H. Prior to submitting the required copies of an application for approval by the IRB, students should do the following: (1) have the application approved by their thesis, project, or dissertation director or professor teaching a course, (2) secure the appropriate signatures, and (3) have the application reviewed by their college representative to the Institutional Review Board.
+Application forms for submission of protocols for review by the Institutional Review Board are available from each college's representative.
+Prior to submitting the required copies of an application for approval by the IRB, students should do the following: (1) have the application approved by their thesis, project, or dissertation director or professor teaching a course, (2) secure the appropriate signatures, and (3) have the application reviewed by their college representative to the Institutional Review Board.

 The signed and approved IRB application forms and approval letter should be included in an appendix of the thesis, project, and/or dissertation.
-The names of the college representatives to the IRB may be obtained from the college dean's office, the Graduate School, or the Office of Research and Sponsored Programs, McClesky Hall, room H.
+The names of the college representatives to the IRB may be obtained from the college dean's office, and the Graduate School